benkitia/HF1/docs/index.md

 ## Commands

 All commands must be preceeded with the bot's prefix.
 Default is `-`, but your server may have a different prefix set.
+<indicates required arguements> [indicates optional arguements].
+You SHOULD NOT include <> [] when running the command

 ### Basic